 1.2.2.
 Launch the Gemstone Imager application

-If you are using the Windows operating system, double-click the downloaded .exe file to install and launch the application from the Desktop.
+If you are using Windows, double-click the downloaded .exe file to install and launch the application from the Desktop.

 When you launch the application from the downloaded file path, you will see the following screen.